Breaking off of an affair

 But drastic measures need to be taken now.

-But if you’re really serious about rebuilding your marriage, just stick with the plan and don’t resume contact with the AP.
+But if you’re really serious about rebuilding your marriage, don’t resume contact with the AP.

 4. Here are some steps to breaking off an affair: